CVE-2026-7719: Buffer Overflow in Totolink WA300

 Technical Summary

-The vulnerability CVE-2026-7719 affects Totolink WA300 firmware version 5.2cu.7112_B20190227.
-It is a buffer overflow in the loginauth function of the POST request handler located in /cgi-bin/cstecgi.cgi.
-The issue arises from improper handling of the http_host argument, allowing an attacker to remotely trigger a buffer overflow condition.
-The CVSS 4.0 base score is 9.3, indicating a critical severity with network attack vector, no required privileges or user interaction, and high impact on confidentiality, integrity, and availability.
-No official patch or remediation guidance has been provided by the vendor, and the product is not a cloud service.
+This vulnerability involves a buffer overflow in the loginauth function of the /cgi-bin/cstecgi.cgi component of Totolink WA300 firmware version 5.2cu.7112_B20190227.
+The issue arises from improper processing of the http_host argument in POST requests, allowing remote attackers to cause a buffer overflow.
+The vulnerability has a CVSS 4.0 base score of 9.3, indicating critical severity with network attack vector, no required privileges or user interaction, and high impact on confidentiality, integrity, and availability.
+An exploit has been publicly disclosed, increasing the risk of attacks.

 Potential Impact

-Successful exploitation of this vulnerability could allow a remote attacker to execute arbitrary code or cause a denial of service on the affected device.
-The critical CVSS score reflects the high potential impact on confidentiality, integrity, and availability.
-The vulnerability can be exploited without authentication or user interaction, increasing the risk of remote compromise.
-Although an exploit is publicly available, there are no reports of active exploitation in the wild at this time.
+Successful exploitation of this buffer overflow vulnerability could allow remote attackers to execute arbitrary code or cause denial of service on affected devices without any authentication or user interaction.
+The critical CVSS score reflects the potential for complete compromise of the device.
+However, there are no confirmed reports of active exploitation in the wild at this time.

 Mitigation Recommendations